 - Highest Cost - (a number) which returns the largest of ItemCost, OrderCost, InvoicedCost and PackageCost (the latter being first multiplied by 10)

-- ShipDelay - (a boolean) which returns true if ShippedDate is 4 days later than theOrderDate (we add it to CheckboxColumns in User Interface Predefined Config for better visualisation).
+- ShipDelay - (a boolean) which returns true if ShippedDate is 4 days later than theOrderDate (we add it to CheckboxColumns in Format Column Module for better visualisation).

-- Tax - (a string) which returns the VAT (calculated at 20%) on OrderCost and to which we've added a Display Format
+- Tax - (a number) which returns the VAT (calculated at 20%) on Profit (which is also a Calculated Column!) and to which we've added a Display Format

-Click the 1st button in Dasbhoard to see details of the Expression - or 'Edit Expression' in the Column Header menu.
+Click the 1st button in Dashboard to see details of the Expression - or 'Edit Expression' in the Column Header menu.